The Daugavet property is equivalent to the polynomial Daugavet property: Funding

-Below, we detail the funding received by the authors during the preparation of the present paper.
-Sheldon Dantas has been supported by the grant PID2021-122126NB-C33 funded by MICIU/AEI/10.13039/501100011033 and by ERDF/EU.
-Miguel Martín has been supported by the grant PID2021-122126NB-C31 funded by MICIU/AEI/10.13039/501100011033 and ERDF/EU, grant ``Mar\'{\i}a de Maeztu'' Excellence Unit IMAG funded by MICIU/AEI/10.13039/501100011033 with reference CEX2020-001105-M, and by grant FQM-0185 funded by Junta de Andaluc\'{\i}a.
+Sheldon Dantas has been supported by the grants PID2021-122126NB-C31 and PID2021-122126NB-C33 funded by MICIU/AEI/10.13039/ 501100011033 and by ERDF/EU.
+Miguel Mart\'{\i}n has been supported by the grant PID2021-122126NB-C31 funded by MICIU/AEI/10.13039/501100011033 and ERDF/EU, grant ``Mar\'{\i}a de Maeztu'' Excellence Unit IMAG funded by MICIU/AEI/10.13039/501100011033 with reference CEX2020-001105-M, and by grant FQM-0185 funded by Junta de Andaluc\'{\i}a.
 Yo\"el~Perreau has been supported by the Estonian Research Council grant PRG2545.